 At national level:

-No databases are available at national level, but selective variables (including yearly ad-hoc and main indicators) are published in the news release mentioned in point 10.1
+No databases are available at national level, but selected variables (including yearly ad-hoc and main indicators) are published in the news release referred to in point 10.1

 10.4.
 Dissemination format - microdata access